 Reach out to Vanden Bos & Chapman, LLP at (503) 664-3134.
-We offer same day appointments!
+We offer same-day appointments!

-What is Chapter 11 bankruptcy?
+What Is Chapter 11 Bankruptcy?

 Chapter 11 is the “reorganization chapter” in the Bankruptcy Code.
 Congress has expressly stated that the public interest is best served by giving financially distressed individuals and companies a chance to reorganize their financial affairs under the supervision of the bankruptcy court.
-In a Chapter 11, the debtor has the initial right to propose a plan for dealing with its debts for consideration by the creditors and bankruptcy court.
+In Chapter 11, the debtor has the initial right to propose a plan for dealing with its debts for consideration by the creditors and bankruptcy court.

-Is there a trustee in a Chapter 11?
+Is There a Trustee in Chapter 11?

 Not usually.
 The norm is that the debtor remains in possession and control of its assets and operations.
 The debtor who continues to be in charge of his or her financial affairs is known as the “debtor in possession," sometimes referred to by the acronym DIP.

-Who is eligible to file Chapter 11?
+Who Can File Chapter 11?

 Any individual, and almost all forms of businesses, are eligible to be a Chapter 11 debtor.
 There are some exclusions; for example, a trust cannot be a Chapter 11 debtor unless the trust is a business trust.

 The threat of foreclosure or repossession often can mean the loss of significant equity in property owned by the debtor.
 Loss of potentially valuable assets is a common reason to file Chapter 11.

-How do I know if my company, or I, are good candidates for Chapter 11?
+How Do I Know if My Company, or I, Are Good Candidates for Chapter 11?